Tips to Get Your Resume Shortlisted For Top Tech Companies

 - Participate in hackathons or open-source projects.
 If you are a college student participate in ACM-ICPC or Google Summer of Code.
 Participating in these competitions helps a lot in applying for dream companies.

 - Build a website/portfolio and show your experience.
 A lot of people have a question that where they can find some project ideas or what kind of project they can build.
 Check open source and it has a plethora of projects which you can build.
 You can also contribute to some existing open-source projects.
-Contribution to open-source showcase that you can work in team.
+Contribution to open-source showcase that you can work in a team.

 Build a Great Resume

 - Create your resume of only one page (at most two pages if you have more than 10 years of experience).
 A recruiter only takes 10-15 seconds to scan a resume so if your resume is too long, it just takes your best stuff – the stuff that would have made the “one-page cut” – and dilutes it with more mediocre content.
-It doesn’t matter how many years of experience you have, be precise and clear in just one-page resume.
+It doesn’t matter how many years of experience you have, be precise and clear in just a one-page resume.

 - Use a real resume format.
 Don’t create your own — it tends to waste space and look sloppy.
 Use the right template which can have multiple columns (It will help you to showcase all your skillset).
 You can take the help from the link Rachit Jain.